 If you imagine life as a cat, it isn't hard to see the world as a playground and every mound of dirt a potential litter box.
 Whether or not you like cats, you probably don't want them scrounging around and making a mess in your garden.
-Several harmless deterrents can keep your garden cat free.
+There are many safe deterrents that discourage felines from exploring your plants.

-The solution may be as simple as making your garden unappealing to wandering felines.
-Cats in general aren't lovers of water, so a motion activated sprinkler might just send an unwanted feline packing.
-Additionally, ultrasonic devices that emit a high-pitched sound can be great cat deterrents.
-These can be concealed in foliage or used as garden decor.
-Newly planted foliage is especially vulnerable to cats, as fresh soil seems to call a feline's name.
-Consider protecting fresh plantings with fine netting or wire mesh.
-Placing pine cones or mounding pea gravel around plantings won't cause cats any harm, but these grounds covers aren't as kind to paws as a freshly tilled mound of dirt.
-Cats love to dig, so pressing popsicle sticks or plastic forks into the soil around your plantings might be enough of a deterrent to force kitties to do their digging elsewhere.
+Placing prickly items, like pine cones or mounding pea gravel, around plantings won't cause cats any harm, but these ground covers aren't as kind to paws as a freshly tilled mound of dirt.
+Cats love to dig, so pressing popsicle sticks or plastic forks into the soil around your plantings might be enough of a deterrent to encourage them to do their digging elsewhere.

 A look into your cupboard might reveal some natural cat deterrents.
 Cats aren't fond of citrus, so consider placing orange or lemon peels around your garden area.
-Coffee grounds also might cause the neighborhood felines to turn up their noses, as may red pepper.
-A good rain will wash away the coffee and pepper and cause the citrus to lose its scent, so replace these frequently if you find they're working.
+Coffee grounds might also cause the neighborhood felines to turn up their nose, as may red pepper.
+A good rain will wash away the coffee and pepper and cause the citrus to lose its scent, so replace these frequently if you find that they're working.

-Commercial products are available that, when sprayed in your garden area, may deter neighborhood cats from turning your secret garden into the village litter box.
-Check with your local nursery or retail plant provider to make certain these deterrents will not damage your plants or soil.
+Commercial products are included among the best cat repellents.
+When sprayed in your garden area, these may deter neighborhood cats from turning your yard into a community litter box.
+Check with your local nursery or retail plant provider to make sure these deterrents will not damage your plants or soil.